Newsletter

 Editors

 The popup editors for the 1-dimensional shapes comes in three variations.
 They share a lot of functionality and are used to create or edit the various curves.
 Pictured below is the Curve Editor.
-Most of the interface elements are the same for the LFO, and Remap Editors.
+Most of the interface elements are the same for the LFO, Remap, and Shaper Editors.

 Looping